thkukuk/pwaccess/INSTALL.md

-# Building and installing pwaccess
+# Building and installing account-utils

 ## Building with Meson

-pwaccess requires a relatively recent version of Meson.
+account-utils requires Meson 0.61.0 or newer.

 Building with Meson is quite simple: